Swallowtail23/iammeter_home-assistant/README.md

 - CT clamp on main grid feed

-I have 13.3kW of solar panels, connected to a GE 10kW hybrid inverter (GoodWe device, sold under GE brand)
+I have 13.3kW of solar panels, connected to a GE 10kW hybrid inverter (GoodWe device, sold under GE brand) No battery at the moment, so 'solar energy' = 'inverter in energy', but I am altering sensors to allow for battery energy retention, in which case 'inverter in energy' + 'energy to battery' = 'solar energy', so the sensor definitions are changing to reflect that.

 ## Helpers